Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ```

 ## UPDATING AND MODIFYING ACT-DB AND BUILDING CUSTOM AMBIGUITY-AWARE DATABASES
 ACT-DB integrates 16S sequences from the [NCBI 16S rRNA RefSeq database]((https://www.ncbi.nlm.nih.gov/refseq/)) and the [Ribosomal RNA Database](https://rrndb.umms.med.umich.edu/).
 Users are encouraged to update ACT-DB, add sequences to ACT-DB, or construct a custom database to use with ACT to fit different experimental systems.
 When working with known organisms (e.g., laboratory strains), it is recommended that the corresponding sequences be manually added to the database files.
-Users can also provide custom databases, following the guidelines for creating an [Emu](https://github.com/treangenlab/emu) and [Sintax](https://www.drive5.com/usearch/manual/cmd_sintax.html) database.
-The taxonomy databases folder also contains a taxonomy file formatted for [microeco](https://chiliubio.github.io/microeco_tutorial/), to make it easier to analyze data later.
+Users can also provide custom databases, following the guidelines for creating an [Emu](https://github.com/treangenlab/emu) or [Sintax](https://www.drive5.com/usearch/manual/cmd_sintax.html) database.
+The ACT pipeline will also automatically create a taxonomy file formatted for [microeco](https://chiliubio.github.io/microeco_tutorial/) as one of the final steps.

 ## Script for working with ACT-DB and building custom databases
 For convenience, a `database_builder.sh` script is provided to make working with ACT-DB and building custom databases as easy as possible.
 The specific process for updating ACT-DB, adding sequences to ACT-DB, and building a custom database are outlined below.
+Multiple options can be combined in a single step, for example `database_builder.sh -s -a -p -g` would build a database from  a sintax formatted database, add the provided sequences, perform _in silico_ PCR, and finally group the results.
+Alternatively, these steps can be performed individually but should follow the order of 'build, add, trim, group', with grouping always performed last.
 ```bash
 database_builder.sh